teal-language/tl/docs/tutorial.md

 ## Records

-Records are the third major type of table supported in tl.
+Records are the third major type of table supported in Teal.
 They represent another super common pattern in Lua code, so much that Lua includes special syntax for it (the dot and colon notations for indexing): tables with a set of string keys known in advance, each of them corresponding to a possibly